oscar-system/GenericCharacterTables.jl/docs/src/characters.md

 ## Iteration

-Character types implement Julia's iteration interface to iterate over the values.
+Character types behave in some ways similar to Julia `Vector` objects in that one can index into them to extract values.
 For a character type `ct`,
 - `length(ct)` returns the number of values in the character type (which is equal to the number of class types s in the table),